 What is EmoWear?

-EmoWear is the name of an upcoming dataset for emotion recognition via wearable sensor devices.
+EmoWear is wearable physiological and motion dataset for emotion recognition and context awareness.
 Based on this dataset we will create smart systems that are capable of automatically inferring human emotions with simplest hardware and minimum power consumption.
 With this, EmoWear aims to move the machine intelligence one step forward towards efficient understanding of human emotions, context and interactions.
-Emo and Wear stand for the words Emotion and Wearable revealing the main focus of the EmoWear study: the use of simple wearable sensors to retrieve physiological signals that would later be processed for uncovering human emotions.
+Emo and Wear stand for the words Emotion and Wearable revealing the main focus of the EmoWear study: the use of simple wearable sensors to retrieve physiological signals that are beneficial for uncovering human emotions and context.

 During the experiments

-During the experiments, participants are asked to wear some physiological wearable sensors that measure thier body interactions.
-Some pre-selected short music videos are then shown to them after which they are asked to assess their own emotional state and also take a few steps in the room.
-Finally, they are offered a reception at the end of the experiments and receive a small memento gift!
+During the experiments, participants were asked to wear physiological wearable sensors that measure their body interactions.
+Some pre-selected short music videos were then shown to them after which they were asked to assess their own emotional state and also walk a few steps in the room and optionally drink from a sensor-attached cup of water.
+Finally, they were offered a reception at the end of the experiments and received a small memento gift!

-Physiological data collected in EmoWear will be based on mobile wearable sensors rather than medical-grade sensors that are more suitable for clinical setups.
-We will be using portable commercial EEG device, wrist-band heart and skin monitoring device and chest-worn inertial sensors.
-They are all easy to use and there is no harm associated with them.
+Physiological data collected in EmoWear are based on mobile wearable sensors rather than medical-grade sensors that are more suitable for clinical setups.
+We used portable commercial wrist-worn heart and skin monitoring device and chest-worn inertial sensors.

 The ultimate aim is to investigate how far we can go to substitute a single simple, low-power, and easy-to-wear, chest-worn sensor with all the other aforementioned wearables and still get more or less the same inference.